 Glenn Danzig, the former Misfits and Samhain singer, took many by surprise by making a curve between metal and blues.
 Danzig was and is to this day a fantastic album, and in particular the song ‘Mother’ became an anthem for the tormented souls who followed Evil Elvis.
 My mom loved it!

-By 1988, Ozzy had long since expatriated himself (or maybe Sharon decided that) to the States, and the band around certainly were Americans.
+By 1988, Ozzy had long since expatriated himself (or maybe Sharon decided that) to the States, and the band around the Ozzman certainly were Americans.
 Most notably his new, young guitarist, Zak Wylde, holds the blame for the No Rest for the Wicked being the most impressive of Ozzy’s solo albums.
 I am well aware that other fans might disagree wildly, but the artificial harmonies and sound of that album simply went straight to my head.

 Not too far from the style of earlier Queensrÿche efforts were Crimson Glory.
 Their Transcendence album also offered fans of prog induced metal a more than decent alternative to the increasingly extreme direction the business was moving into.